bseltz-cohesity/scripts/bash/epic_pure_freeze_thaw/README.md

 * Edit the script and change first line to `#!/bin/ksh` (AIX) or `#!/bin/bash` (Linux)

-* Also, edit the `/etc/ssh/sshd_cohfig` and set:
+* Edit the `/etc/ssh/sshd_cohfig` and set:

 ```bash
 MaxStartups 34:30:124  # default is 10:30:100, add 24 to the first and last numbers
 ```

-* And restart sshd:
+* Restart sshd:

 ```bash
 systemctl restart sshd.service  # Linux
 stopsrc -s ssh && startsrc -s ssh  # AIX
 ```

+* Copy the AIX / Linux user's SSH public key (will use this in the next steps)

 ## On the Pure FlashArray

 Log into the Pure FlashArray and perform the following steps:

-* Create or select a user for the script to use to log into the Pure FlashArray
+* Create or select a Pure user for the script to use to log into the Pure FlashArray
 * Paste the ssh public key for the AIX / Linux user into the field provided
-* Create a Pure Protection Group and add all EPIC related volumes to the group
+* Create or identify a Pure Protection Group and add all EPIC related volumes to the group

 ## Create a Cohesity Pure FlashArray (SAN) Protection Group

+Log into the Cohesity UI

 Create Cohesity (SAN) protection group and select all of the EPIC-related volumes.
 Choose or create a protection policy that has retries set to 0.